ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/06-insertion-sort.md

 As you take each book, you would add it in the bookshelf in the correct position to always keep the shelf sorted.
 This simple approach is the inspiration for our third sorting algorithm, called [Insertion sort]{.term}.

-Just as for selection sort, the description above is not in-place.
+Just as for Selection sort, the description above is not in-place.
-But just as for selection sort, it's relatively easy to turn it into an in-place algorithm, by remembering an invisible separator between the sorted books (on the left) and the still-unsorted books (on the right).
+But just as for Selection sort, it's relatively easy to turn it into an in-place algorithm, by remembering an invisible separator between the sorted books (on the left) and the still-unsorted books (on the right).

 Insertion sort iterates through a list of elements.
 For each iteration, the current element is inserted in turn at the correct position within a